You can sink a lot of money into furniture. If you dont buy carefully,

 in writing.
 Ask the retailer to write on your sales slip language similar

-to the third paragraph of the sales agreement,
+to the third paragraph of this form,

 or bring a copy of that paragraph and ask the salesperson to sign.

 Some stores are more flexible than others on payment arrangements.
 Almost